 Human subjects research is reviewed by an IRB according to the following categories:

-Research can be approved as “exempt” if it is no more than “minimal risk” and fits one of the 6 federally designated exempt review categories.
-Studies that may qualify for “Exempt” must still be submitted to the IRB for review.
+Research can be approved as “exempt” if it is no more than “minimal risk” and fits one of the exempt review categories as defined by federal regulation 45 CFR 46.
+Studies that may qualify for “Exempt” must be submitted to the IRB for review.
+Exempt reviews are conducted by a member of IRB staff.
+They do not require a convened committee meeting.

-Research can be approved as “expedited” if it is no more than “minimal risk” and fits in one of the 9 federally designated expedited review categories.
+Research can be approved as “expedited” if it is no more than “minimal risk” and fits in one of the federally designated expedited review categories.
+Expedited reviews are conducted by a member of the IRB committee.
+They do not require a convened committee meeting.

 Research that does not qualify for expedited or exempt review (presents more than minimal risks to subjects) will receive review at a fully convened IRB committee meeting.